Blog post

 BPMN and DMN templates to successfully analyze projects

-Process template for managing the portfolio Management
+A BPMN workflow template for managing the project funnel

 The BPMN part explains how to manage the project funnel.
 The main actor is the Project Management Office (PMO) that is responsible for the management of the portfolio.
 However, it's not the PMO that instantiates the process.
 A project can enter the funnel either via a Demand Manager or through the Enterprise Architecture department of the company.
 In both cases, the PMO carries on the assessment of the project collecting the required information from the stakeholders.
 A decision gateway determines the path of the project that can be dismissed if it does not align with the company strategy or does not guarantee a sufficient ROI.